 On Greece’s eastern side, the Sporades Islands are the most distinctly different from the rest of the Greek islands.
 Incredible beaches combined with lush forested hillsides make the Sporades some of the most stunning and green places to traverse on your luxury yacht charter.
 Vineyards, fruit orchards, and serene beaches provide many chances to walk, hike, and admire the islands.

 Spain is quintessentially Mediterranean.
 From the very, very long lunches and the obligatory post-meal siesta, Spaniards know how to enjoy life to the fullest.
 That’s why a luxury Mediterranean yacht charter is the ultimate way to take in everything Spain and its delightful people have to offer.

 The four islands comprising the Balearic lie off the coast of Valencia, and south of Barcelona.
-They feature tremendous historical sites, cathedrals, and monuments depicting Spain’s 14th Century power.
+Moreover, these feature tremendous historical sites, cathedrals, and monuments depicting Spain’s 14th Century power.

 Mallorca’s capital of Palma is a must-see with a beautiful old town lined with Gothic architecture, La Almudaina Palace, numerous art museums, and gorgeous gardens.
-The island’s southern coast offers hidden beaches and inlets.
-You can even sail to the Cabrera Marine Park to dive in a completely wild environment.
+As a matter of fact, the island’s southern coast offers hidden beaches and inlets.
+You can even sail to the Cabrera Marine Park to dive into a completely wild environment.